hailzen/mac_adress_changer/README.md

-# mac_adress_changer
+# Mac Address changer

-a python program to change mac written in pyton
+A python program to change a mac Address of network interface written in python3.

+To use it

+    sudo python3 -i interface -m mac_adress